ietf-wg-acme/acme/draft-ietf-acme-acme.md

    - The JWS Unencoded Payload Option {{!RFC7797}} MUST NOT be used.
    - The JWS Unprotected Header {{!RFC7515}} SHOULD NOT be used.

-In the examples below, JWS objects are shown in the General JSON or Flattened JSON serialization, with the protected header and payload expressed as base64url(content) instead of the actual base64-encoded value, so that the content is readable.
+In the examples below, JWS objects are shown in the Flattened JSON serialization, with the protected header and payload expressed as base64url(content) instead of the actual base64-encoded value, so that the content is readable.